dotnet/dotnet-docker/samples/snippets/nuget-credentials.md

 1. _Exposing credentials in an image that is published to a registry._ This is the most obvious scenario.
 You don't want consumers of your image to have access to data they should not have.
 The options listed below demonstrate how to prevent this from happening.
 2. _Exposing secrets locally on the Docker host machine._ This isn't necessarily an issue; it depends on your build processes.
 Just be aware that while your published image may not be exposing sensitive data, there can be sensitive data stored on the Docker host machine that you may want to clean up depending on how the machine is managed in your build workflow.
 For example, when using Azure DevOps pipelines with a hosted agent, there's no need to clean up data because the virtual machine of the build agent is automatically deleted at the end of the build.
 But if you manage your own agent, you're in charge of cleaning any leftover state should it be necessary.

-## Best Practice: Use a multi-stage build to protect nuget.config passed by build context
+## Use a multi-stage build to protect nuget.config passed by build context

 By using multi-stage builds, you can use the build context to pass a set of files to the Docker build that are used just for building the application and avoid having all of those files end up in the final image.
-If your `nuget.config` file contains credentials and is already stored on the Docker host machine, then you may want to consider passing it via the build context for the Docker build (also see [Passing secrets by file with Docker BuildKit](#best-practice-passing-secrets-by-file-with-docker-buildkit) for a related pattern). *Be careful when storing credentials on disk.
+If your `nuget.config` file contains credentials and is already stored on the Docker host machine, then you may want to consider passing it via the build context for the Docker build (also see [Passing secrets by file with Docker BuildKit](#passing-secrets-by-file-with-buildkit) for a related pattern). *Be careful when storing credentials on disk.
 Make sure that the machine and file are properly secured.*

 Even though using a multi-stage build is a good technique to help avoid exposing credentials in the final image, it should be known that the intermediate layers produced by the build can still expose those secrets locally on the Docker host machine.